New York City/Zoom classes

 Making Scenes: Choosing scenes.
 Connecting scenes.
 Scene dynamics—conflict, dialogue, cinematic direction.

-The Narrator: The value of an engaging narrator.
+The Storyteller: The value of an engaging narrator.
 The narrative voice.
 Techniques for effective narrators in first and third person points of view.
 Direct address.
 Narrator and audience.

 POV Distance: Point of view review.
 Psychic distance in point of view.
 Manipulating the point of view “camera."
 Using the distance of time.
 Using present tense.
 Handling thoughts.